norvig/paip-lisp/docs/chapter1.md

 ## 1.4 Lists

-So far we have seen two functions that operate on lists: `append` and `length.` Since lists are important, let's look at some more list processing functions:
+So far we have seen two functions that operate on lists: `append` and `length`.
+Since lists are important, let's look at some more list processing functions:

 ```lisp
 > p => (JOHN Q PUBLIC)